-- Credit courses if taxable income did not exceed $15,000 in the previous year.
+- Credit courses if taxable individual income did not exceed $15,000 for Virginia income tax purposes for the previous year.
 (Must provide a copy of Virginia state income tax return)

-- Credit courses for audit (receive no credit)—eligible regardless of income.
+- Credit courses for audit (no credit)—eligible regardless of income level.

-- Non-credit courses – eligible regardless of income.
+- Non-credit courses – eligible regardless of income level.

 - Senior citizens must submit an application for admission to RCC.

 - Tuition-paying students are accommodated in courses before senior citizens participating in this program may enroll.

 - If qualified, senior citizens shall pay no tuition or fees for courses, except fees established for the purpose of paying for course materials, such as laboratory fees, subject to a determination by the institution of its ability to offer the course or courses for which the senior citizen registers.